Recommended contact person

 The legal framework, regulating the establishment of Cyprus International Trusts (“CIT”) also known as the Cyprus Offshore Trust, is formally known as the International Trusts Law 69(I)/1992, which compliments the Trustees Law 193/1955.

-Cyprus International Trusts provide multiple benefits to the concerned parties, such as anonymity, asset protection, flexibility, taxation incentives and benefits, which can be used by high-net-worth individuals from all over the world, within the frames of their tax planning and investment strategy.
+Cyprus International Trusts provide multiple benefits to the concerned parties, such as anonymity, asset protection, flexibility, tax incentives and benefits, which can be used by high-net-worth individuals from all over the world, within the frames of their tax planning and investment strategy.

 What is a Trust?